atile4/file-folder-string-replacer/README.md

 ## Known Issues
 - Inflexible directory path inputs

-- The program will only modify the file contents of .sql files unless the program is directly modified.
+- The program will only modify one type of a specified text file.

+- Inputting a specified text file to modify is required rather than optional.